li-xin-yi/seedlab/PKI/readme.md

 cp /usr/lib/ssl/openssl.cnf ./openssl.cnf
 ```

-create new sub-directories and files according to what it specified in its `[ CA_default ]` section:
+create new sub-directories and files according to what it specifies in its `[ CA_default ]` section:

 ```
 dir = ./demoCA # Where everything is kept